Maha Dissava

-The Mahâ Dissâvas was a Great Officer in the Amātya Mandalaya, or Sinhalese Council of State, in the Sinhalese Kingdoms of monarchical Sri Lanka.
-Like many of the existing high offices at the time it had combined legislative and judicial powers and functioned primarily equivalent to that of a Provincial governor.
+The Mahâ Dissâvas was a high-ranking office in the Amātya Mandalaya, or Sinhalese Council of State, in the Sinhalese Kingdoms of monarchical Sri Lanka.
+Like many of the existing high offices at the time, it had combined legislative and judicial powers and functioned primarily equivalent to that of a Provincial governor.
 The office of Dissava was retained under the successive European colonial powers, namely the Portuguese Empire, the Dutch East India Company and the British Empire.
 A Dissava was the governor of a province known as a Disavanies.
 Within his province, the Dissava held both executive and judicial authority.

 History

 Kandyan kingdom

-Persons were appointed to the title and office by the King during the Kingdom of Kandy, these appointees headed the administration of a large province of the kingdom known as a Disavanies and was the king's personal representative, tax collector in that area.
-There were twenty one provinces of which twelve of the larger outlying provinces where Dissava.
-There was no time limit for the officer holder as he held the post at the pleasure of the King, which meant throughout his life, if not incurred the displeasure of the King.
-It was not hereditary, although members of the same family have been appointed.
+Persons were appointed to the title and office by the King during the Kingdom of Kandy.
+Such an appointee headed the administration of a large province of the kingdom known as a Disavanies and was the king's personal representative, tax collector in that area.
+There were twenty one provinces of which twelve of the larger outlying provinces where Dissava were appointed.
+There was no time limit for the officer holder as he held the post at the pleasure of the King, which meant throughout his life, if he did not incur the displeasure of the King.
+The office was not hereditary, although members of the same family have been appointed.

 As king's personal representative in a province they held much power, controlled the civil administration, taxation, judicial, law enforcement and military matters of the province.
 Many close relatives of the King being commonly appointed.
 They received a portion of the taxation as pay and also large land grants from the King, some being hereditary.
 Along with Maha Adigars and a few others high officials of the kingdom they made up the Radala caste, who were referred to as the Chieftains of Kandy by the British.
 Many were instrumental in the surrender of the Kandyan Kingdom to the British and were signatories to the Kandyan Convention in 1815.